 But real love is not and cannot be given in that way.
 We could postulate that Adama understood this, which is why he silently dismissed the Protocol and embraced Saul and wept with him.
 That’s grace.
 Grace doesn’t tally and measure and compare lashes, it sees all suffering as a crack in being, every person’s suffering as a world on fire.
 If it can help put the fire out it will, but if not it will sit in the fire and bear it with you.
 Because we’ve all suffered we know what it’s like for our world to be on fire.
 There’s nothing that bonds us to one another more than that worst of familiar feelings, and no aspect of the life of beings who are fully conscious that exacts a higher toll.
-And it’s not that others require us to submit ourselves to them in this way, but that we require it of ourselves because sometimes we believe we do not deserve to be loved, that our pain signals to the universe that our existence is a mistake.
-And if someone or something doesn’t challenge that logic with the grace of true love, then we will truly come to believe we are worth nothing and behave accordingly.
-And we’ll hurt ourselves and others deeply in the process.
+And it’s not that others require us to submit ourselves to them in this way, but that we require it of ourselves because sometimes we believe we do not deserve to be loved, that our pain is a sign from the universe that our existence is a mistake and our continued living cannot be justified.
+And if someone or something doesn’t challenge that logic with the grace of true love, then we will truly come to believe we are worth nothing, or even that nothing really matters, and therefore that nothing is real.

 In the end this is all that love is if it is anything, and all that lovers are if they are really lovers: that thing which refuses to leave you, that guards and affirms the reality of all your sufferings, that will sit with you even though you might refuse to believe it is real.